Brandywell, Isle of Man: Origin of Name

 Brandywell in the parish of Kirk Michael was also a place where local mountain shepherds would gather to celebrate Forester's Day and to brand and sort flocks of mountain sheep including the castration of male lambs.

+The Manx name Chibbyr Slieau Maggle or Chibber slew ne Magerell means "the well at the mountain of testicles", referring to the castration of sheep at this location.